-Personal Development of all pupils and students is an integral part of our curriculum.
-We aim to develop responsible, respectful and active citizens, with an understanding of fundamental British Values.
-The curriculum and ethos within school provides experiences and opportunities for character development, helping pupils to develop wisdom, integrity and self-motivation.
+Personal Development of all pupils is an integral part of our curriculum and is delivered through our bespoke 'REACH Programme'.
+Through a combination of PSHE (including Citizenship and RSE), CAEIG, Character Development, Co-curricular and Well-being provision we aim to develop responsible, respectful, and active citizens, with an understanding of fundamental British Values.
+The curriculum and culture within school provide a vast range of experiences and opportunities for personal development, helping pupils to gain wisdom, integrity, and self-motivation.
 Equality of opportunity is promoted within an inclusive environment, and pupils are supported in recognising online and offline risks to their well-being and how to respond appropriately.

-Personal, Social and Health Education across KS3-5 is delivered during a timetabled lesson each Wednesday morning, and also occasional drop-down days.
-PSHE is also incorporated into weekly form time sessions and within relevant curriculum areas.
+Personal, Social and Health Education across KS3-5 is delivered during a timetabled lesson each Wednesday morning, and occasional drop-down days.
+Personal Development is also incorporated into weekly form time REACH sessions and within relevant curriculum areas.
 Our PSHE programme contributes to schools' statutory duties outlined in the Education Act 2002 and the Academies Act 2010 to provide a balanced and broadly-based curriculum.
 Students are now exposed to issues in the wider world at a much younger age.
 We believe that it is vital to educate our students to become safe in the community and online, to instil Christian attitudes and beliefs and to guide pupils to become positive citizens.
 RSE is an important aspect of pupil personal development, and is fully incorporated into our PSHE program.

-The spiritual, moral, social and cultural development of pupils is prioritised, and features within many curriculum areas, including lessons, worship, assemblies, PSHE days and co-curricular activities.
+The spiritual, moral, social, and cultural development of pupils is prioritised, and features within many curriculum areas, including lessons, worship, assemblies, PSHE and co-curricular activities.